martinezpenya/PRG_CFGS_2223/UD06/UD06_EN.md

 `RSASender.java`: Encrypts a text with the private key obtained from the file generated in `KeysManager.java` and stores the result in a file.
 This class must be executed second.

-`RSAReceptorManager.java`: Decrypts the message stored in a file by `RSASender.java` with the public key obtained from the file generated in `KeysManager.java`.
+`RSAReceptor.java`: Decrypts the message stored in a file by `RSASender.java` with the public key obtained from the file generated in `KeysManager.java`.
 Show the message clearly on the console.
 This class should be executed last.

 **KeysManager.java**